David Einhorn (hedge fund manager): Investment career

 Einhorn started Greenlight Capital in May 1996 with $900,000 in start up capital.
 In May 2002, he gave a speech at the Sohn Investment Research Conference where he recommended shorting a mid-cap financial company called Allied Capital eventually disclosing that he himself had a substantial short position.
 The day after the speech the company's stock went down by 20 percent.
-Einhorn alleged the company of defrauding the Small Business Administration while Allied said that Einhorn was engaging in market manipulation, and illegally accessed his phone records using pretexting.
+Einhorn accused the company of defrauding the Small Business Administration while Allied said that Einhorn was engaging in market manipulation, and illegally accessed his phone records using pretexting.
 In June 2007, after a lengthy investigation by the U.S. Securities and Exchange Commission (SEC), it found that Allied broke securities laws relating to the accounting and valuation of illiquid securities it held.
 After the incident, Einhorn published a book, Fooling Some of the People All of the Time regarding this six-year fight.
 Reviews of the book were generally positive; Seeking Alpha, said of the book: "the case against Allied Capital is laid out to the last detail.
 Because of the immense amount of data in the book, I would imagine that some readers may want to skip a page here and there.
 However, the book is by no means dull.
 This book proves that truth is really stranger than fiction."
 Einhorn would come to view Allied as a microcosm of market trends: "What we've seen a year later is that Allied was the tip of an iceberg; that this kind of questionable ethic, philosophy and business practice was far more widespread than I recognized at the time ...
 Our country, our economy, is paying a huge price for that."